-The Trustees are proposing to approve two compensatory restoration projects to compensate for the interim coral losses caused by the LNG-C MATTHEW Incident.
-The preferred restoration actions are (1) Active Coral Propagation and (2) Restoration to Physical Impacts to restore and enhance corals and coral ecosystems in Puerto Rico.
-Both of these actions have been identified as jurisdictional priorities in Puerto Rico and are listed as priorities in the Final Recovery Plan for Acroporids in the Caribbean (NOAA, 2015).
-A combination of the two alternatives has been proposed since Restoration to Physical Impacts relies on restoration to unplanned incidents.
-While it is not possible to predict exactly where these incidents will occur and their magnitude, the Trustees can use data going back to 2009 to estimate approximately how many will occur each year.
-By balancing this alternative with Active Coral Propagation, the Trustees can ensure that a certain amount of compensatory restoration is completed each year rather than rely on unplanned events.
-It gives the Trustees the opportunity to balance restoration efforts depending on the number and severity of incidents each year.
-The preferred restoration alternatives and proposed project actions are described in this subsection, together with a summary of the Trustees' evaluation of those alternatives, and the basis for selecting these projects.
-The Trustees' compensatory scaling analysis for each project is included in subsection 5.2 while subsection 5.3 describes the other alternatives considered by the Trustees, including the "No Action" alternative, together with the reasons they were not preferred in this proposed plan.
+The Trustees are proposing an Active Coral Propagation to compensate for the interim coral losses caused by the T/V PORT STEWART Incident.
+This alternative will help restore and enhance corals and coral ecosystems in Puerto Rico.
+This project has been identified as jurisdictional priority in Puerto Rico and is listed as a priority in the Final Recovery Plan for Acroporids in the Caribbean.
+This Incident also has a very strong nexus to the Habitat Focus Area (HFA) off the east coast of Puerto Rico in the Northeast Reserve and Culebra.
+Active Coral Propagation efforts are listed as one of the priorities in the HFA.
+The preferred restoration alternative and proposed project are described in subsection 5.1.1, together with a summary of the Trustees' evaluation of that alternative, and the basis for selecting this project.
+The Trustees' compensatory scaling analysis is included in subsection 5.2 while subsection 5.3 describes the other alternatives considered by the Trustees, including the "No Action" alternative, and the reasons they were not preferred in this proposed plan.